ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 This compensation factor is closely related to what happens to radiance when it gets refracted through a smooth interface between two media with different refractive indices.
 Its application will finally yield the correct PDF values resulting in an unbiased Monte Carlo estimator leading to the correct rendering output:

 *[images: "Too dark inner layer problem fixed" Just the inner layer.
 Lambert.
 Reference vs. model.
-3 light settings?]
+3 light settings?]*

 ### Sampling both layers

 *Naïve approach?
-One could possibly use some ad-hoc weighting approach, but to obtain better result, we need to be more sophisticated about it....*
+One could possibly use some ad-hoc/fixed weighting approach, but to obtain better result, we need to be more sophisticated about it....*

 To obtain an efficient MC estimator of the *scattering/rendering* integral, the sampling PDF has to be as proportional to the integrand as possible.
 Ideally, the sampling PDF should be the normalized version of the integrand. i.e. scaled by a factor to make its integral over the whole sphere equal 1.
 The integrand in the practically used form is